Light Design at Co2penhagen

 Forest of Light

-The two worlds that never the less have quite many surfaces of contact rises some interesting questions regarding the world of ideas and their rightful owner, if such a one exists.
+The two worlds of design and copyright have quite many surfaces of contact and rises some interesting questions regarding the world of ideas and their rightful owner, if such a one exists.

 - Can you own an idea?